-Where to buy kids' face masks - and how to encourage children to wear them
+Where to buy kids' face masks now they're mandatory on public transport - and how to encourage children to wear them

 As lovely as it is to see people resuming some semblance of normality, the new normal isn't quite what we're used to.
 Especially when we see all those children in face masks.

 As of June 15th, it's mandatory for adults and children (except the very young) to wear face masks on buses, trams, trains, tubes and planes - failure to comply can lead to a fine.
 Face masks are also required in Ubers.
 Many have already chosen to adopt face masks when out, whether to protect a vulnerable family member or just to feel more confident walking around in public.

 According to the CDC, which helpfully has a few DIY cloth face mask templates, including how to make a face mask from an old T-shirt, children under the age of two shouldn't wear face masks.
 The face masks kids and adults should be wearing aren't medical-grade N-95 ones, but simple cloth designs that can be machine-washed (and should be, regularly).

 As any parent who's tried to get a helmet on their wildly scooting child's head is thinking: How on earth will I be able to convince my child to wear one of these things?
 Parents are also worried about their children's anxiety with everything that's been going on, and the potential for face masks to cause further distress.
 Check out our helpful expert tips below, as well as links to a range of cute face masks for kids.

 Finding face masks in patterns, fun colours and lovely organic cottons that look appealing and feel soft on the skin will certainly help make face masks less scary for little ones.
 Here are a selection of retailers where you can buy them online: